5 Great Books To Teach Beginners How To Compost

 This book is not a step-by-step guide to composting but applies the concepts of composting to managing soil in a home garden.
 It’s a great book to read for someone who has a basic knowledge of composting and seeks to step up their attention to care for their soil and the ecosystem of plants in their yard.

-Large-scale or commercial composters really need to understand the science behind composting.
-Basic composting at home or for backyard gardens, however, doesn’t have to be difficult.
-Hopefully these books and other resources I’ve shared on composting can help you feel comfortable getting started!
+Hopefully, these books and other resources I’ve shared on composting can help you feel comfortable getting started!
 If all of these families can do it, you can definitely do it too.

-Complete Guide To Compost At Home
+Complete Guide To Composting At Home

 For more information about how to compost at home, check out our Complete Guide To Compost At Home with loads of articles to answer all your questions about how to compost at home.
 We have resources, FAQs, interviews with everyday families who compost at home, and more!

-I just posted this on
+1. I just posted this on

 THE LION KING Australia: Cast Sings Circle of Life on Flight Home from Brisbane